 #5 – Brands that use content marketing experience 6 times higher conversion rates (Source)

-Conversion rate is the amount of users that visit your website relative to the amount that turn into paying customers.
+Conversion rate is the number of users that visit your website relative to the amount that turns into paying customers.

 That means you want the highest possible conversion rate.
 Interestingly, it’s been found that businesses using content marketing experience an average conversion rate of 2.5% versus 0.5% of those that don’t.